Tonkis-code/Angular-Game-Shelf/README.md

 - HTML
 - CSS

-## 🚧 Status
+## ✅ Status

-This project is currently a learning project and is actively being developed.

-Features and structure will change as I learn more about Angular and improve the application.
+Game Shelf is complete.

+It was intentionally kept small and focused on learning the fundamentals of Angular rather than building a large or production-ready application.

-## 🎯 Goal
+## 🎯 What I Took Away

-By the end of the project, I want to be able to explain not only how the application works, but why I chose to structure and implement it the way I did.
+The main goal of Game Shelf was to become more comfortable with Angular before moving on to larger projects.

+Rather than only getting the application to work, I focused on understanding why the code works, how the components communicate, and how data moves through the application.